Search agency: The fifth signal is unlikely to be from the black boxes

 New flight details revealed

-The sources said there was nothing unusual about his voice, which betrayed no indication that he was under stress.
+The sources said there was nothing unusual about his voice, which conveyed no indication that he was under stress.

 “There were no third-party voices,” the source said.